bryantavares25/Project_doctoral/README.md

 2. Construct the table with relation of orthologs per strain

-3. Retrieved proteases sequences to a phylogenetic analysis of proteases of Mesomycoplasma hyopneumoniae
+3. Retrieved proteases sequences of all MHP

+4. Do a phylogenetic analysis of proteases of Mesomycoplasma hyopneumoniae
-4.

-5.